-- When dealing with high-speed flows and heat transfer, the coefficients appearing in the law of the wall relations and closure relations, have a strong dependence on the Mach number and the heat transfer rate. - No need to mention that the physical properties also depend on the Mach number and heat transfer rate.
+- When dealing with compressible high-speed flows and heat transfer, the coefficients appearing in the law of the wall relations and closure relations, have a strong dependence on the Mach number and the heat transfer rate. - The coefficients change in function of the Mach number in the compressible law of the wall. - No need to mention that the physical properties also depend on the Mach number and heat transfer rate.